About Sumner County

 Cities in Sumner County

-The Sumner County Convention and Visitors Bureau, or Sumner County Tourism, was originally created by the United Chambers of Commerce of Sumner County in the late 1980s as a joint effort to market tourism.
-It was reorganized in 2004 as a 501(c)6 destination marketing agency overseen by a board of directors.
-The CVB is not a membership organization, but is funded through the 5% Sumner County Occupancy Tax.
+The Tourism Board of Sumner County, Inc., also known as Sumner County Tourism, is a 501(c)6 destination marketing agency overseen by a board of directors.
+Sumner County Tourism is not a membership organization, but is funded through the 5% Sumner County Occupancy Tax.
 Its mission is to market Sumner County as a year-round destination for leisure, business, group and individual travel.
 The office is located in the former "Comer House" at 2310 Nashville Pike in Gallatin.
 Our office hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

 Terms and Policies